Skip to main content

 Monday, May 1, 2023, 6:15pm - 7:15pm | General Session V: Embracing Sustainability in an Economic Downturn

 Corporations are expected to take bold action and contribute to solutions that address society's most pressing global challenges, such as climate risk and social inequity, even in periods of economic downturn.
-As one of the nation’s largest publicly held person lines insurers, Allstate Insurance Company is leaning into its purpose of protecting customers and improving outcomes for all stakeholders served while advancing social equity commitments in an unpredictable world.
-Allstate believes its shared purpose provides clarity and lights the path forward through ongoing actions to drive social change within the workforce, operations, and communities.
-Join Allstate thought leaders at for an engaging conversation about how doing what is right can be profitable.
+As one of the nation’s largest publicly held personal lines insurers, The Allstate Corporation is leaning into its purpose of protecting customers and improving outcomes for all stakeholders served while advancing social equity commitments in an unpredictable world.
+Allstate believes its clarity of purpose lights the path forward through actions to drive positive change within the workforce, its operations, and communities.
+Join Allstate thought leaders for an engaging conversation about how doing what is right is good for business.

 FEATURING